-- G. Contractor's Budget - 1.
-Contractor's annual budget for these services for Fiscal Years 2014-2017 is incorporated into this Agreement as Exhibit C. - 2.
-Contractor shall be responsible for all expenses incurred during the performance of services rendered under this Agreement that are not included in Exhibit C. - H. Budget modifications may be approved by the Chief of the Health System or designee, subject to the maximum amount set forth in Paragraph 3. - 1.
-The Chief of the Health System or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than TWENTY-FIVE THOUSAND DOLLARS (\$25,000) (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - J. Contractor shall maintain all program fiscal records to maintain current and future requirements for MHSA funded FSP services as determined by the State DMH, and as requested by the County. - K. Contractor shall submit to County a year-end cost report no later than ninety (90) days after the end of each applicable fiscal year (June 30th).
+- Contractor's annual budget for these services for Fiscal Years 2014-17 is incorporated into this Agreement as Exhibit C. The allocation of funding for the Adult and Older Adult/Medically Fragile FSPs and Housing Support Programs shall be provided according to the Contractor's budget. - Contractor shall be responsible for all expenses incurred during the performance of services rendered under this Agreement that are not included in Exhibit C. - I. Budget modifications may be approved by the Chief of the Health System or designee, subject to the maximum amount set forth in Paragraph 3. - J. The Chief of the Health System or designee is authorized to execute contract amendments which modify the County's maximum fiscal obligation by no more than TWENTY-FIVE THOUSAND DOLLARS (\$25,000) (in aggregate), and/or modify the contract term and/or services so long as the modified term or services is/are within the current or revised fiscal provisions. - K. Contractor shall maintain all program fiscal records to maintain current and future requirements for MHSA funded FSP services as determined by the State DMH, and as requested by the County. - L. Contractor shall submit to County a year-end cost report no later than ninety (90) days after the end of each applicable fiscal year (June 30th).
 Cost reports shall include accounting for all services provided through the Agreement for each applicable period, and separate accountings for 1) FSP services, 2) one-time expenditures, and 3) flexible funds.
 Cost reports shall be in accordance with the principles and format outlined in the Cost Reporting/Data Collection (CR/DC) Manual.
 Contractor shall annually have its books of accounts audited by a Certified Public Accountant and a copy of said audit report shall be submitted along with the Cost Report. - 1.
-For any annual Cost Report provided to County that shows that total payments to Contractor exceed the total actual costs for these services rendered by Contractor during the annual reporting period, following any and all adjustments made under Paragraphs I.C.1.a.2), I.D.1.a.2) and/or I.E.1.a.2) of this Exhibit B, a single payment in the amount of the contract savings shall be made to County by Contractor, unless otherwise authorized by the Chief of the Health System or designee.
+For any annual Cost Report provided to County that shows that total payments to Contractor exceed the total actual costs for these services rendered by Contractor during the annual reporting period, following any and all adjustments made under Paragraphs I.C.1.a.5) and/or I.D.1.a.5) of this Exhibit B2, a single payment in the amount of the contract savings shall be made to County by Contractor, unless otherwise authorized by the Chief of the Health System or designee.
 This cost settlement reimbursement shall be made within ninety (90) days of the end of each fiscal year.

 - 2. Where discrepancies between reported service units and/or actual costs, and payments are found on the Cost Reports to County, Contractor shall make a single payment to County when the total charges exceed the total actual costs for all of the services rendered during the reporting period. - 3.
 Accounting records and supporting documents shall be retained for a three-year (3) period from the date the year-end cost settlement report was approved by State for interim settlement.
 Should an audit be started before the expiration of the three-year (3) period, the records shall be retained until completion of the audit and final resolution of all issues that arise in the audit.
 Final settlement shall be made at the end of the audit and appeal process.
 If an audit has not begun within three (3) years, the interim settlement shall be considered as the final settlement. - 4.
 Subsequent audits by the State may result in additional cost settlement. - 5.
-Notwithstanding other provisions of this agreement, final settlement shall include an amount for Administrative Services equal to the amount listed in contractor's Budget, Exhibit C. - L. Reporting - 1.
-Payment by County to Contractor shall be monthly.
-Contractor shall bill County on or before the tenth (10th) working day of each month for the prior month.
-The invoice shall include a summary of services and charges for the month of service.
-In addition contractor shall provide back-up to the invoice.
-Such back-up shall be in the form of: - a.
-County provided service reporting form(s) ("Service Reporting Form(s)") completed by Contractor according to the instructions accompanying the Service Reporting Form(s), or - b.
-County approved form(s) which provide detailed description of services provided including but not limited to: consumer name, mental health ID#, service date, type of service provided (Ex: TBS, Intensive Day Treatment, etc.), and duration of service (hour/minute format). - 2.
-County reserves the right to change the Service Report Forms, instructions, and/or require the Contractor to modify their description of services as the County deems necessary.
+Notwithstanding other provisions of this agreement, final settlement shall include an amount for Administrative Services equal to the amount listed in contractor's budget, Exhibit C.